-- i.
-There shall be two individual competitions: one for boys and one for girls. - ii.
-All members of boys and girls Zone teams are eligible to compete in their respective individual competitions. - iii.
-Each individual competitor shall play two rounds of 18 holes and the total gross score shall be used to determine the champion. - iv.
-It is recommended that Golfers with higher handicaps play in groups of three rather than four.
+- one for girls. - b.
+All members of boys and girls zone teams are eligible to compete in their respective individual competitions. - c.
+Each individual competitor shall play two rounds of 18 holes and the total gross score shall be used to determine the champion. - d.
+It is recommended that golfers with higher handicaps play in groups of three rather than four.
 It is also recommended that groups of three with a combined index of more than 75 and groups of four with a combined index of more than 100 have an adult walker with the group.

-v.
+e.
 Playoffs

-1. Individuals tied for first after the two rounds will play extra holes until the tie is broken.
+- 01. Individuals tied for first after the two rounds will play extra holes until the tie is broken.
 The host coordinator will determine the extra hole(s) to be played at the time of the playoff in conjunction with the course director.
-The individual(s) winning the playoff

-- will be awarded gold medals and the losing individual(s) will be awarded silver.
-Bronze medals will not be awarded if multiple participants win silver medals. - Individuals tied for second place after the two rounds will all receive silver medals.
-No playoff will be held and bronze medals will not be awarded. - 3.
+The individual(s) winning the playoff will be awarded gold medals and the losing individual(s) will be awarded silver.
+Bronze medals will not be awarded if multiple participants win silver medals. - 02.
+Individuals tied for second place after the two rounds will all receive silver medals.
+No playoff will be held and bronze medals will not be awarded. - 03.
 Individuals tied for third place after the two rounds will all receive bronze medals.
 No playoff will be held.